Site Title Image

 Trollkin Your Health Regeneration is increased by 100%, but your Fire Resistance is reduced by 50%.

-Wanted You are a wanted criminal, and have bounties in each of Skyrim’s holds.
+Wanted You receive 20% better prices at fences, but you have bounties in each of Skyrim’s holds.